 Since 2012 Noor Majan has been tirelessly evaluating its programs to meet the linguistic and cultural goals of its students.
 Noor Majan brings together years of experience in teaching Arabic as a foreign language and cultural education.
 We believe in providing a rigorous education while fostering the ideal environment for cultural learning.

-Sultan holds a master’s in Arabic and German as a Foreign Language from the University of Leipzig; this has given him a solid theoretical basis in contemporary didactics of foreign languages and initially exposed him to international language teaching.
+Sultan Al Farsi Institute Director To person detail Sultan holds a master’s in Arabic and German as a Foreign Language from the University of Leipzig; this has given him a solid theoretical basis in contemporary didactics of foreign languages and initially exposed him to international language teaching.
 Sultan has extensive managerial experience in Arabic language development; he has held directorial positions at internationally recognized institutes such as the World Learning Oman Center in Muscat; where he developed and implemented Arabic language programs.
 He was responsible for the SIT Study Abroad program, the Critical Language Scholarship Arabic Program in Oman (CLS) and the Diwan-funded Salaam program to name a few; as well as developing many customized courses for various other organizations.
-Samira is our Student Affairs and Marketing Director; she holds a master’s in Middle East Studies, Political Science and French Civilization.
-She has worked as the Academic Director of the Study Abroad program at the World Learning Oman Center as well as administration, marketing, and program development.
-Samira is a German citizen with Yemeni origins, she has made Oman her home and is well versed in the Omani language and culture.
-She speaks several languages including Arabic, English, French, and German; alongside her international background and experience in working with international students, she is well equipped to mediate between students from abroad and the sometimes confusing Omani ways of life.
-Hussein is Noor Majan Training Institute’s Director of Arabic Programs; he holds a master’s degree in Teaching Arabic from the University of Nizwa and is currently pursuing his Ph.D. on the implementation and usage of classical Arabic poetry in the AFL classroom.
+Hussein Al Farsi Language Director To person detail Hussein is Noor Majan Training Institute’s Director of Arabic Programs; he holds a master’s degree in Teaching Arabic from the University of Nizwa and is currently pursuing his Ph.D. on the implementation and usage of classical Arabic poetry in the AFL classroom.
 He has been with the Omani Ministry of Education for over ten years, first as an Arabic teacher and then as an inspector of all Arabic teachers in the district; he is now a consultant for the Government on their Arabic faculties.
 He has taught Arabic courses to the highest International levels and worked with programs such as Critical Language Scholarship "CLS," USA and Salam program in Muscat, Nizwa, and Salalah.
 His experiences in teaching Arabic to both International and Omani students and expertise in Arabic grammar, rhetoric and classic poetry inspired him to bring the idea of high-quality Arabic teaching to his home region of Ibri.
 Here he felt he could combine his teaching methodology and philosophy with an authentic Arabic environment conducive to Arabic practice on a daily basis.
-Saif is one of our most dedicated and talented teachers.
-With a Ph.D. in the techniques of teaching the Arabic language, he uses modern teaching techniques and authentic source materials to make students attain their highest Arabic level.
+Ibri staff Dr. Saif Al Azri Arabic Instructor To person detail Saif is one of our most dedicated and talented teachers.
+With a PhD in the techniques of teaching the Arabic language, he uses modern teaching techniques and authentic source materials to empower students to attain their highest potential in Arabic.
 His classes are challenging while supportive and let you develop all language skills.
-Saif is also always ready to discuss any actual topic that ignites your interest – in Arabic of course!
-Ibtisam made her passion for the Arabic language her vocation and started teaching at Noor Majan in 2013.
-She is known for her innovation in developing unique curricula and has a
+Saif is also always ready to discuss any current topic that ignites your interest – in Arabic of course!
+Yusuf Al Jasasi Arabic Instructor To person detail Youssef is a dedicated teacher with almost 30 years’ experience in foreign-language teaching.
+He holds a Master’s degree in TESOL and works as a consultant with the Omani Ministry of Education, whose employees know they can rely on his ability to design and implement successful courses that cater to the specific needs of various groups regardless of the members’ ages and prior qualifications.
+Youssef is also a great team player who advises and assists other colleagues.
+After having provided host-family accommodation for several of NMTI’s international students, he decided to expand the